richmahn/en_tn/oba/front/intro.md

 #### How do I translate the concept of "pride"? ####

 Obadiah spoke a lot about "pride" in his book.
-When Obadiah spoke about the "pride" of Edom, he meant that the nation thought they were more powerful than Yahweh and that he would not or was not able to punish them.
+When Obadiah spoke about the "pride" of Edom, he meant that the Edomites thought they were more powerful than Yahweh and that he would not or was not able to punish them.
 (See: rc://en/tw/dict/bible/other/proud)